Edge-Center/edgecenter-storage-sdk-go/README.md

 # EdgeCenter Storage API Golang SDK

-The purpose of this project is to cover G-Core Storage API methods related with EdgeCenter Terraform plugin (https://github.com/Edge-Center/terraform-provider-edgecenter).
+The purpose of this project is to cover EdgeCenter Storage API methods related with EdgeCenter Terraform plugin (https://github.com/Edge-Center/terraform-provider-edgecenter).

 ## Internal design of SDK